 Trained by Ellie Young and Craig Tuffin, the best the Australian industry has to offer, she is currently Australia’s youngest commercial wet plate collodion photographer.
 While creating new alliances between cutting-edge LED studio lighting and antique processes, Sophie is bringing the practice of alternative process to the forefront of the Australian industry.

-***Sophie is currently studying in New York but is returning to NOIR in December
+***Sophie is currently studying in New York

 ...is a multi-disciplinary artist and educator currently living and creating in Narrm/Melbourne.